 Within the company, however, officials warned that the change had the opposite effect, according to documents held by the WSJ.

 The algorithm made the Facebook platform a very angry place.
-The company's researchers discovered that publishers and political parties were representing them them into new ones with angry content.
+The company's researchers found that publishers and political parties redirected their publications to angry content.

 This tactic produced high levels of comments and reactions that naturally translate into success on Facebook.